 - Your right to enroll in health insurance coverage outside of a Marketplace that complies with the ACA consumer protections.

 The advantage of renewing is that you can continue in your health plan if you like it and you believe it provides coverage of the services and providers you need.
 The disadvantage is that these plans don’t have to comply with ACA consumer protections like providing coverage of ten categories of health services referred to as essential health benefits, limiting out-of-pocket costs, and not discriminating based on health or gender when setting premium rates.
-Also, you may be eligible for financial assistance that is only available when you buy a health plan through the marketplace.
-See this section for additional information about financial assistance.
-(CMS, Insurance Standards Bulletin Series – INFORMATION - Extension of Transitional Policy Through 2019).
+(CMS, Insurance Standards Bulletin Series – INFORMATION – Extension of Transitional Policy Through 2022, January 19, 2021).